Jeffrey Satinover

-Jeffrey Burke Satinover (September 4, 1947) is an American psychiatrist, psychoanalyst, and physicist.
+Jeffrey Burke Satinover (born September 4, 1947) is an American psychiatrist, psychoanalyst, and physicist.
 He is known for books on a number of controversial topics in physics and neuroscience, and on religion, but especially for his writing and public-policy efforts relating to homosexuality, same-sex marriage and the ex-gay movement.

 Biography

 Satinover was born in Chicago, Illinois, on September 4, 1947, to Joseph and Sena Satinover.
 He lived in and around Chicago until moving to California at the beginning of his high school years.
 Satinover won a National Merit Scholarship.
 He earned his Bachelor of Science degree at the Massachusetts Institute of Technology in 1971.
 He obtained a Master of Education degree in Clinical Psychology and Public Practice from Harvard University, a medical degree at the University of Texas, and a Master of Science in physics at Yale University.
 He received a diploma in analytical psychology from the C. G. Jung Institute of Zürich, becoming their youngest graduate.
 He trained there and became an accredited Jungian analyst.
 He received a PhD in physics in the laboratory of Didier Sornette at the University of Nice in France, in 2009.

 He married for the second time in 1982, having previously divorced and is the father of three daughters.

-According to two journalists, in September 1991, during the confirmation hearings for U.S. Supreme Court Justice Clarence Thomas, Satinover suggested during dinner conversation with President Bush's nephew that Anita Hill, if suffering from erotomania (a "delusional disorder"), might be entirely convinced that Thomas had sexually harassed her, even if he had not, just as a witness for Thomas, John Doggett, (now a conservative commentator) claimed had happened with him.
+According to two journalists, in September 1991, during the confirmation hearings for U.S. Supreme Court Justice Clarence Thomas, Satinover suggested during dinner conversation with President Bush's nephew that Anita Hill, if suffering from erotomania (a "delusional disorder"), might be entirely convinced that Thomas had sexually harassed her, even if he had not, just as a witness for Thomas, John Doggett (now a conservative commentator), claimed had happened with him.
 She would even pass a lie detector test, as Hill had, convinced of the truth of what she was saying.
 Soon Satinover and another psychiatrist, Park Dietz were explaining this possibility to Thomas' Senate sponsor, John Danforth, and White House press secretary, Larry Thomas, though as psychiatrists neither would testify about a patient they had not examined.
 (Psychiatrists brought in by the Democrats similarly refused to testify.)
 Satinover was quoted as stating that once he saw the testimony of one of Hill's main critics, John Doggett, he concluded the idea was invalid.